 Teams competing are China, Israel, Mexico, New Zealand, People's Republic of Korea, Turkey.

-Ice Blacks Team 2015, IIHF World Championship South Africa
+Ice Blacks Team 2017, IIHF World Championship Auckland

 The New Zealand Senior Mens Ice Hockey Team was formed in 1987 to compete in the IIHF D Pool Championship in Perth, Australia.
 The team was selected on a regional basis with the intention of spreading the experience around as much as possible.
 The team came away from the Championships with a 3rd placing and a bronze medal finishing behind Australia and Korea.